What is Relapsing Polychondritis?

 What triggers Relapsing PolyChondritis is unknown.
 The disease of RP is rare and there is not a sufficient amount of data.
 The first course of treatment for RP is Prednisone (Steroids).

-If steroids do not resolve the condition then addition medication is given.
-This disease is usually progressive and may result in blindness, loss of hearing and death.
-However, a person may go into remission for long periods of time.
+If steroids do not resolve the condition, then additional medication is given.
+This disease is usually progressive and may result in blindness, loss of hearing, and death.
+However, a person may go into remission for long periods.

 You may also find What Causes Cervical Dystonia? insightful.